 At that time, I also discovered Annika Von Holdt on Pinterest and thought she was great.
-It helped me a lot in my transitioning.
+She inspired me a lot in my transitioning.

 This time I had the full support of the family because they felt I was determined.